CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 Commit these README changes to git.

-With this, we can mark off our next task in Trello:
+With this, we can drag "Fill In Readme" to "Done" in Trello.

-- [x] Fill In Readme

 Now all our setup is done and we are ready to work on our first feature!